 If you are suspected of driving under the influence of alcohol (DUI), law enforcement has three primary ways to test your blood alcohol content (BAC): a breath alcohol test (breathalyzer), a urine test, or a blood test.

-The consequences for refusal to submit to a blood alcohol test vary from state to state.
+if you refuse to submit to a test of your blood alcohol level The consequences will vary from state to state.
 In some states, you have a right to refuse a blood alcohol test with no additional penalties for doing so, but in others you will face penalties beyond your DUI charges.

-Get familiar with your state’s laws regarding a DUI blood alcohol test by contacting an experienced DUI attorney.
+Get familiar with your state’s laws regarding refusing blood test DUI by contacting an experienced DUI attorney.